vedprakash-m/lexicon/README.md

 (See the [Troubleshooting section](#%EF%B8%8F-troubleshooting) below for detailed instructions)

-No additional setup required - the app includes all necessary dependencies!
+No additional setup required - the app includes all necessary dependencies including a complete Python virtual environment!

 #### Option 2: Development Build
 If you want to build from source or contribute to development: